organics2016/id-generator/README.md

 ## A simple example

-- Initialize some rule during program loading. like in spring
+- Initialize some DecoratorRule during program loading. like in spring

         @Bean
         public LinaConsole linaConsole() {